wcabus/jwt-guard/index.md

 # JWT Guard

 JWT Guard is a free, open source, test suite written in C# for testing the security of JSON Web Token (JWT) implementations.
-It is designed to be used primarily by developers to test if their ASP.NET Core Web API's are properly validating JWT access tokens.
+It is designed to be used primarily by developers to test if their ASP.NET Core Web APIs are properly validating JWT access tokens.

 ## Getting started